<< Go Back up to King’s Theatre

 The bottle after retrieval from inside the plaster crown

 Sharing the find with Capital Theatres’ staff John Robb and Lucille Bluefield, a joking question was asked: had anyone seen me actually get the bottle out of the crown or was it a plant?!
-Given my Indiana Jones experience I assured everyone that the find was genuine.
+Given my Indiana Jones experience and the fear of having my hand bitten off, I assured everyone that the find was genuine.

 The bottle was covered in dirt, slightly damp, but rubbing off some of the dirt on the surface let us see the initials “TR” painted in large letters on the side of the bottle.
 The color of paint this was done with looked like the shadow color used in the auditorium.